Our vision for Multi-Academy Trusts (MATs)

 We are at the initial stages of our World Class MAT accreditation, and are looking for MATs who can lead the way in establishing this new status.
 We only consider World Class MAT accreditation on a case by case basis.

-If you are interested in becoming a World Class MAT, please contact us.
+If you are interested in getting accredited as a World Class Multi-Academy Trust, please contact us.